FarronF/limerick-council-meetings/meetings/2022/02/02-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 12th January 2022.md

 discussed.
 In replying, the Director stated that the Scale of Charges is an executive function

-of the Council and that he was aware that correspondence had been sent to the Chief--- 9
+of the Council and that he was aware that correspondence had been sent to the Chief
+---
+9

 Executive Officer regarding this matter.
 He also agreed to advise the Chief Executive of the